New mum, new hair? Or new mum, no hair?

 I was thrilled to get home from that hospital.
 Excited to begin my ‘incubation period’, as is custom here.
 In Vietnam, new mothers typically don’t leave the house with the baby for up to a month; in many cases, it’s three.
 So I welcomed the chance to hibernate and get to know this little human, especially after such a difficult birth.
 I needed a chance to heal, physically and mentally…and that’s what I did over the coming weeks.

 To be honest, my physical appearance was of zero concern to me in the first few months after birth.
 I was so absorbed in my baby, so excited about being with her, I didn’t care about the shedding.
-But now that she’s nine months old and I’m out and about in the ‘real world’, I must admit that it has gotten to me.
+But now that she’s nine months old (at time of writing this post) and I’m out and about in the ‘real world’, I must admit that it has gotten to me.
 Alopecia has started taking over, again.

 Why does hair loss feel so much harder to deal with this time around?
 I’d gotten used to my look as Lady Alopecia – I actually quite liked it!
 The mohawk gave me an edge, made me appear more confident than I actually was.
 Fake it til you make it, right?!